Tamara Bunke: Training

+On April 9, 1964, Bunke used the cover identity Haydée Bidel Gonzalés to travel to Prague in the Czechoslovak Socialist Republic, where she received instruction from Czechoslovak State Security (StB) on a farm outside of the city.
+When she completed this phase of her training, she pretended to be an Argentine woman named Marta Iriarte persona and traveled through Western Europe to gather information and build another fake identity, Vittoria Pancini.
+Her Pancini identity was an Italian–German cover that she ultimately used to return to Latin America.
+She later met with Guevara, Estrada, and several other Cuban guerrillas, who revealed that the operation she was preparing for would take place in Bolivia.

 Bolivian insurgency

-During her years working for the Cuban government (1961-1967), Bunke utilized various disguises.
-These included a Czechoslovakian woman Marta Iriarte, Haydée González and Vittoria Pancini, an Italian citizen travelling in Europe.

-In October 1964, Tamara Bunke, using the alias Laura Gutiérrez Bauer, arrived in Bolivia as an undercover agent in Che Guevara's final revolutionary campaign.
+In October 1964, Bunke adopted the fake identity Laura Gutiérrez Bauer and arrived in Bolivia as an undercover agent in Guevara's final revolutionary campaign.
 Her mission was to infiltrate Bolivia's political and military elite to gather intelligence on the country's power structures.
 Posing as a right-wing Argentine folklore expert, Bunke quickly gained access to high society in La Paz.
-She befriended high-ranking officials, including General Alfredo Ovando Candía, head of the Bolivian Army, and ultimately won the admiration of President René Barrientos, even accompanying him on a holiday to Peru.
+She befriended high-ranking officials, including General Alfredo Ovando, head of the Bolivian army, and ultimately won the admiration of President René Barrientos, even accompanying him on a holiday to Peru.

-To solidify her cover, Bunke pursued her interest in Bolivian folk music, resulting in one of the most comprehensive collections of Bolivian music.
+To solidify her cover, Bunke pursued her interest in Bolivian folk music, joining the country's Department of Folklore in the Ministry of Education and building one of the most comprehensive collections of Bolivian music.
 She also married a young Bolivian man in a marriage of convenience, securing citizenship and blending further into Bolivian society.
-Through her connections, Bunke gathered valuable intelligence on the Bolivian military and reported back to Guevara and Cuban intelligence.
+Through her connections, Bunke gathered valuable intelligence on the Bolivian military and reported back to Guevara and the Cuban Intelligence Directorate.

-In late 1966, Bunke's role shifted as preparations began for the arrival of Guevara's guerrilla forces in Bolivia.
-She was tasked with organizing safe houses that could also serve as storage sites for supplies and ammunition.
-However, her frequent cross-border travels to secure resources and accommodations for the incoming fighters raised suspicions and gradually put her cover at risk.

-Originally, Bunke was meant to focus solely on intelligence gathering.
-But with limited personnel on the ground, she found herself actively involved in receiving the guerrillas upon their arrival and transporting them to the Ñancahuazú camp.
-Guevara himself, under a false identity, arrived at the camp in late 1966, and by March 23, 1967, the guerrilla group, known as the Ejército de Liberación Nacional de Bolivia, had officially launched its operations.
-Days later, Guevara handed Bunke an M-1 rifle, formally enlisting her in the guerrilla column led by Cuban commander Juan Vitalio Acuña Núñez.
-In one of her journeys to the Ñancahuazú base, Bunke left her jeep parked at a safe house, where a captured Bolivian communist later revealed its location to authorities.
-Inside the jeep, her address book was discovered, blowing her cover and forcing her to remain with Guevara's forces.

-As the campaign wore on, Bunke faced harsh conditions in the rugged Bolivian terrain.
-She began suffering from a high fever, a leg injury, and painful effects from a Chigoe flea infestation.
-Seeing her deteriorating health, Guevara decided to attempt an evacuation of 16 ailing guerrilla fighters from the mountains in hopes they could recover.
+In late 1966, Bunke's role shifted from intelligence gathering to preparing for the arrival of Guevara's guerrilla forces in Bolivia.
+According to the testimony of a guerrilla codenamed "Pombo" (whose real name was Harry Villegas), Bunke welcomed new guerrillas and transported them to a ranch in Ñancahuazú, because there was a shortage of "trustworthy compañeros" in La Paz.
+Later, the activist Loyola Guzmán said that Bunke had taken on this role in order to help the urban network in La Paz, which was overwhelmed by the tasks Guevara had assigned them.
+Pombo stated that Guevara was surprised to see Bunke at the camp when he returned in March 1967.
+According to Pombo, Guevara did not want her involved in direct guerrilla actions, and he criticized her for not continuing her espionage work.
+Soon after his arrival, Guevara made arrangements for Bunke and several othersthe journalists Ciro Bustos and Régis Debray, who Bunke had personally escorted to the Ñancahuazú campto leave the camp, because there were reports that the Bolivian army was aware of the guerrillas' presence.